Azure/azureml-examples/sdk/python/jobs/pipelines/stepsequence/README.md

-## Contributing

-We welcome contributions!
-Please see our [contribution guide](../../../CONTRIBUTING.md) for details.

 ---
 page_type: sample
 languages:
 - python
 products:
 - azure-machine-learning
-description: This sample shows how to create a pipeline with step sequences and dummy dependencies using Azure ML Python SDK v2..
+description: This sample shows how to run build pipeline with command_component decorator.
 ---

 # Running a Pipeline job with step sequences and dummy dependencies